otukka/Embedded-app/readme.md

 # Introduction
-This is a sample cmake project using sdk built with [yocto-base-project](https://github.com/otukka/yocto-base-project).
+This is a sample cmake project using the sdk built with [yocto-base-project](https://github.com/otukka/yocto-base-project).

 # Usage
 Run the test file to test if everything works.